mamy-CS/llm-d/guides/workload-autoscaling/README.md

 2. **Prometheus monitoring stack**: WVA requires Prometheus to be accessible for metric collection. **WVA requires HTTPS connections to Prometheus** - HTTP-only Prometheus will cause WVA to fail.
 The monitoring setup depends on your platform:
    - **OpenShift**: User Workload Monitoring should be enabled (see [OpenShift monitoring docs](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/monitoring/configuring-user-workload-monitoring))
    - **GKE**: An in-cluster Prometheus instance is required (GMP does not expose HTTP API).
 See [GKE configuration](#gke) below for setup instructions.
-   - **Kind/Minikube**: Prometheus must be configured with TLS/HTTPS.
-Default HTTP-only Prometheus will not work with WVA.
-See [Kind/Minikube configuration](#other-kubernetes-platforms-kind-minikube-etc) below.
+   - **Kind/Minikube**: Install Prometheus with TLS/HTTPS configuration.
+See [Kind/Minikube configuration](#other-kubernetes-platforms-kind-minikube-etc) below for installation and TLS setup instructions.
    - **Other Kubernetes**: A Prometheus stack must be installed with HTTPS support (see [monitoring documentation](../../docs/monitoring/README.md))

-3. **Prometheus Adapter**: Required for exposing WVA's external metric to Kubernetes autoscalers (HPA or KEDA).
-Prometheus Adapter must be installed separately as a dependency with WVA-specific configuration rules.
-It is not installed by the workload-autoscaling helmfile.
-See [Step 3: Install Prometheus Adapter](#step-3-install-prometheus-adapter-required-dependency) for installation instructions with the correct configuration from the [WVA repository](https://github.com/llm-d-incubation/workload-variant-autoscaler/tree/main/config/samples).

-4. **HuggingFace token secret**: The model service requires a Kubernetes secret named `llm-d-hf-token` in your target namespace with the key `HF_TOKEN` containing a valid HuggingFace token to pull models.
+3. **HuggingFace token secret**: The model service requires a Kubernetes secret named `llm-d-hf-token` in your target namespace with the key `HF_TOKEN` containing a valid HuggingFace token to pull models.
 Create the namespace and secret before running `helmfile apply` (Step 6):
    ```bash
    export HF_TOKEN=<your-huggingface-token>
    export NAMESPACE=llm-d-autoscaler  # or your target namespace